 What is the treatment for hypertension-induced chronic kidney disease?

-- Halting the worsening of the kidney disease.
+- halting the worsening of the kidney disease, and

 Along with the right medications, certain lifestyle changes are a must.
 The dietary modification depends on the stage of CKD you are at.
 For example, higher stages of CKD demand low intakes of protein, phosphorus, and potassium.
 A certified nutritionist can chalk out a diet plan that will work best for you.

 What are the complications of hypertension-induced chronic kidney disease?

 Hypertension-induced chronic kidney disease (CKD) carries several risks:

 - Excessive fluid retention in many parts of the body